This post may contain affiliate links, view our disclosure policy.

-Baked Chicken with a crispy lemon parmesan coating.
-Boneless skinless chicken breasts, fresh lemon, garlic, Italian breadcrumbs, and parmesan cheese make for the most flavorful crispy baked coating on chicken.
+Lemon Parmesan Chicken has the best crispy coating that actually stays on!
+Chicken breasts, fresh lemon juice, garlic, Italian breadcrumbs, panko breadcrumbs, eggs, and parmesan cheese make for the perfect crispy coating on chicken.
 It’s a family favorite!

 The secret to the best crispy coating (that’s baked not fried) are the eggs and spraying the chicken with cooking spray.

 The eggs help bind the bread crumbs and parmesan cheese to the chicken breast.
 And spraying the tops of the chicken before baking ensures that they get nice and crispy.

 HOW TO MAKE LEMON PARMESAN CHICKEN

 - Boneless, Skinless Chicken Breast – This is the only type of chicken I’ve ever used for this recipe.
 So if you use chicken thighs or whatever it may be, I can’t promise the results.
 Side note : I am sure it would work fine, I just have never personally tried it.
 Be sure and trim the chicken breast first of the fat pieces and tough pieces (if wanted).

 - Large Eggs